Thunder vs. Nets Player Props Betting Odds

 |3PM

-- The 16.5-point over/under for Jalen Williams on Sunday is 1.5 lower than his scoring average.
+- The 16.5-point over/under for Jalen Williams on Friday is 1.5 lower than his season scoring average.

-- Williams has knocked down 1.3 three-pointers per game, which is less than his over/under in Sunday's game (1.5).
+- Williams, at 1.3 three-pointers made per game, averages 0.2 less than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.